omgnetwork/elixir-omg/README.md

 A public testnet for the OMG Network is coming soon.
 However, if you are brave and want to test being a Tesuji Plasma chain operator, read on!

-## Service start up using Docker
+## Service start up using Docker Compose
 This is the recommended method of starting the blockchain services, with the auxiliary services automatically provisioned through Docker.
-Before attemtping the start up ensure that you are not running any services that are listing on the following TCP ports: 9656, 7434, 5000, 8545, 5432, 5433.
+Before attempting the start up please ensure that you are not running any services that are listing on the following TCP ports: 9656, 7434, 5000, 8545, 5432, 5433.
+All commands should be run from the root of the repo.

 ### Mac
+`docker-compose up`

+### Linux
+`docker-compose -f docker-compose.yml -f docker-compose-non-mac.yml up`

+### Troubleshooting
+If service start up is unsuccessful, containers can be left hanging which impacts the start of services on the future attempts of `docker-compose up`.
+You can stop all running containers via `docker kill $(docker ps -q)`.

+If the blockchain services are not already present on the host, docker-compose will attempt to build the image with the tag `elixir-omg:dockercompose` and continue to use that.
+If you want Docker to use the latest commit from `elixir-omg` you can trigger a fresh build by passing the `--build` flag to `docker-compose up --build`.

 ## Install on a Linux host & manual start up
 Follow the guide to **[install](docs/install.md)** the child chain server and watcher.
-Then use the guide in **[manual service startup](docs/manual_service_startup.md)** to get going
+Then use the guide in **[manual service startup](docs/manual_service_startup.md)** to manually start.

 ### Follow the demos
 After starting the child chain server and/or Watcher as above, you may follow the steps in the demo scripts.